snipsco/snips-record-personal-hotword/README.md

 model = ["path_to_your_model_1=sensitivity_1", "path_to_your_model_2=sensitivity_2"]
 ```

-**Important**:If you want the universal hotword model provided y snips simultaneously, don't forget to add the path to the model in the array above.
+**Important**: If you want the universal hotword model provided y snips simultaneously, don't forget to add the path to the model in the array above.
 If you have an assistant, the path to the universal model is ususally `/usr/share/snips/assistant/custom_hotword`.
 Note that if you do not provide `sensivity` the model will take 0.5 by default.

 Finally, restart your assistant's hotword by runing: